guzu/sncf-map/README.md

 barely browsable on a PC to a nice web version. <br>
 For the auhtor this is mostly useful to plan bicycle trips.

+Result can be seen on : http://guzu.net/sncf-map/

+# Dependencies
+Only rely on pdf2ppm from [Xpdf](https://www.xpdfreader.com) and [Imagemagick](https://imagemagick.org)

 # Hint
 Do not forget to comment every limits in /etc/ImageMagick/policy.xml to be able to work with the largest image